• Skip to primary navigation

 • Take dal in the same blender and make it into a fine puree.
 Pour that into the same container.

 • Add in salt, mix well.
-Cover and let it ferment overnight.
+Cover and let it ferment for 8 hours or overnight.

 • Next day mix well and make idlies or dosa.